-(v) Deferred Income Plans
+(iv) Deferred Income Plans

-The Preferred Shares are qualified investments for trusts governed by Registered Retirement Savings Plans ("RRSP"), Deferred Profit Sharing Plans ("DPSP"), Registered Education Savings Plans ("RESP"), Registered Retirement Income Funds ("RRIF"), Registered Disability Savings Plan ("RDSP"), and Tax Free Savings Accounts ("TFSA") (collectively, "Deferred Income Plans") at a particular time if the Company qualifies as a MIC under the Tax Act, and if, throughout the calendar year in which the particular time occurs, the Company does not hold as part of its property any indebtedness, whether by way of mortgage or otherwise, of a person who is an annuitant, a beneficiary, an employer, a subscriber, or a holder, as the case may be, under the governing plan trust, or of any other person who does not deal at arm's length with that person.
-Not all securities are eligible for investment in Deferred income Plans.
+The Preferred Shares are qualified investments for trusts governed by Registered Retirement Savings Plans ("RRSP"), Deferred Profit Sharing Plans ("DPSP"), Registered Education Savings Plans ("RESP"), Registered Retirement Income Funds ("RRIF") and Tax Free Savings Accounts ("TFSA") (collectively, "Deferred Income Plans") at a particular time if the Company qualifies as a MIC under the Tax Act, and if, throughout the calendar year in which the particular time occurs, the Company does not hold as part of its property any indebtedness, whether by way of mortgage or otherwise of a person who is an annuitant, a beneficiary or an employer, as the case may be, under the governing plan trust, or of any other person who does not deal at arm's length with that person.
+Not all securities are eligible for investment in a RRSP, DPSP, RESP, RRIF or TFSA.
 You should consult your own professional advisers to obtain advice on the RRSP, DPSP, RESP, RRIF or TFSA eligibility of the Preferred Shares.